E14VN/.github/profile/EN.md

 Xem thêm: [E14 Open Source License](https://github.com/E14VN/.github/blob/main/LICENSE.md)

-Summary: Allows the use for learning, understanding and improving the platform.
-Do not allow the use of the project or too many ideas from it to make a profit.
+Summary: Allowed the use for learning, understanding and improving the platform.
+Not allowed the use of the project or too many ideas from it to make a profit.

 ### Project ideas are established on 15/09/2023 21h37